You are requested to contact the Reception/Admission counter, which functions round the clock, for any guidance or information regarding the hospital.

 The patient identification bracelet (ID band) you receive on admission is important for many reasons.
 This band has your medical record number on it and is how you are identified at MMM.
 Do not let anyone give you medications, tests or procedures without checking your ID band every time.
 When specimens are obtained, make sure the specimen containers are labelled with your name in your presence.

 We want you to be as comfortable as possible.
-Although it may not be possible to eliminate all pain, there are methods to reduce pain to tolerate levels.
+Although it may not be possible to eliminate all pain, there are methods to reduce pain to tolerable levels.
 Please let us know when you are having pain.
-You will be asked to rate your pain on a scale of 0 - 10, with 0 being no pain and 10 being severe pain.
+You will be asked to rate your pain on a scale of 0–10, with 0 being no pain and 10 being severe pain.
 Reporting pain as a number helps the doctors and nurses know how well your treatment is working and whether changes should be made.

 Understanding Your Medical Condition

 We will be happy to answer your questions about your condition.
 In addition, we have literature to help you learn more.